nix-community/vulnix/doc/vulnix-whitelist.5.md

 compatibility reasons).
 Note that the `issue_url` field is not valid in YAML whitelists.

-## Automated patch whitelisting

-Derivations containing patches that have one or more CVE identifiers in their file name are considered patched against the specified vulnerabilities. `vulnix` behaves as if a whitelist entry containing program, version, and the specified CVE(s) would be present.
-See [EXAMPLES][] below.

 ## NOTES

-For any given derivation, only the most specific rule is applicable.
+For any given derivation, all relevant rules are applied in order of decreasing specificity.

 Multiple whitelists can be used by passing more than one `-w` option to `vulnix`.
 Multiple whitelist are merged in order.
 For merging, the following rules apply:

 * Rules containing a version and those without are considered different.
-Only rules with the same headings are merged.
+Only rules with the same headers are merged.

 * CVE lists are concatenated and duplicates are removed.

-* Comments and issue URLs are converted to lists (if necessary) and concatenated.
+* Comments and issue URLs are converted to lists and concatenated.

 ## EXAMPLES

-Whitelist in TOML with three rules:
+Whitelist in TOML format with three rules:
-The first one matches a specific version of PCRE until a given date.
+The first one matches a specific version of `PCRE` until a given date.
-The second one matches all versions of GNU patch as long as the set of published CVEs is a subset of the listed CVEs.
+The second one matches all versions of GNU `patch` as long as the set of published CVEs is a subset of the listed CVEs.
 The third matches any derivation which is affected by no more than the listed CVEs.

 ```
 ["pcre-8.41"]